Expected Value Thinking: Better Decisions Under Uncertainty

 Applying the framework to actual life decisions

-| Annual premium | £350 |
+Annual premium

-| P(major claim) per year | ~0.5% |
+P(major claim) per year

-| Average major claim payout | £45,000 |
+Average major claim payout

-| EV of insurance to you | 0.005 × £45,000 - £350 = -£125/year |
+0.005 × £45,000 - £350 = -£125/year

-| Why buy it anyway? | Ruin avoidance — a £45k loss could be catastrophic |
+Ruin avoidance - a £45k loss could be catastrophic

 The insurance example reveals something crucial: expected value alone doesn't always determine the right decision.
 Insurance has negative EV for the buyer (that's how insurers make money), but it's still rational to buy because it eliminates the small probability of a catastrophic loss.
+Insurance also illustrates a deeper point: EV calculations only work when you can actually estimate the probabilities - when you can't, you're dealing with uncertainty rather than risk, and the risk vs uncertainty distinction becomes essential.

 This is where utility theory enters the picture.
 A £45,000 loss hurts far more than a £45,000 gain helps.
 When stakes are large relative to your wealth, you should be willing to pay a premium to reduce variance - even at the cost of negative EV.

 The rule of thumb: maximise EV when you can absorb the variance; buy insurance (accept negative EV) when a bad outcome could ruin you.
+For a mathematical framework that tells you exactly how much to risk, see our guide to the Kelly Criterion.

 EV in Investing: Why the Stock Market Rewards Patience